chenhcs/SCS/README.md

 python main.py
 ```

-The script run three steps to segment the provided patch: (i) preprocessing, {\it i.e.}, identifying nuclei and preparing data for the transformer, (ii) training the transformer and inference on all the spots in the patch, (iii), postprocessing, {\it i.e.}, gradient flow tracking.
+The script run three steps to segment the provided patch: (*i*) preprocessing, *i.e.*, identifying nuclei and preparing data for the transformer, (*ii*) training the transformer and inference on all the spots in the patch, (*iii*), postprocessing, *i.e.*, gradient flow tracking.
 The preprocessing time on the demo patch will be about 10 minutes, transformer training will take roughly 1.5 hour with an Nvidia GeForce 10 series graphics card, and the postprocessing will take about 5 minutes.

 ## Output
 Results will be saved to `results` directory.